Vizzuality/serverless-app-scaffold/infrastructure/gcp/README.md

 The output values include access data for some of the resources above.

-Please note, there are some actions that might to be carried out manually - you'll get a promt from terraform with links to follow to complete the actions, e.g.:
+Please note, there are some actions that might need to be carried out manually - you'll get a promt from terraform with links to follow to complete the actions, e.g.:
 - Compute Engine API needs to be enabled

-ATTENTION: the CloudRun instances will be started with a default "hello" image on the first `terraform apply` (since fe / be images are not available yet); afterwards please ensure to uncomment the line in cloudrun/main.tf which points to the latest available image, so that you don't overwrite with the "hello" image on subsequent `terraform apply`.
+ATTENTION: the CloudRun instances will be started with a default "hello" image on the first `terraform apply` (since FE / BE images are not available yet); afterwards, please ensure to uncomment the relevant line in `cloudrun/main.tf` which points to the latest available image, so that you don't overwrite with the "hello" image on subsequent `terraform apply`.

 #### How to run